jundalisay/spblist/content/en/research/hume/treatise/book-2/part-1/section-01.md

 ---
-title: "DIVISION OF THE SUBJECT"
+title: "Division Of The Subject"
 description: "Book 2 of The Simplified Treatise of Human Nature by Hume"
 image: /covers/treatise.png
 weight: 4